August 1922

 Price (2012), pg 221

-Tarbert Landing About 240 men of the Western Division of the pro-Treaty army, under Colonel Michael Hogan, land at Tarbert, Co.
+About 240 men of the 1st Western Division of the pro-Treaty army, under Colonel Michael Hogan, land at Tarbert, Co.
 Kerry from Kilrush in Co.
 Clare.
 (Horgan says 5th.)
-They garrison Tarbert, Listowel and Ballylongford, which the anti-Treaty men had evacuated and then move on to meet up with the Tralee force.

-O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 166; Dorney (2017), pgs 124-125; Horgan (2018), pg 131; Doyle (2008), pgs 125-127
+O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 166; Dorney (2017), pgs 124-125; Horgan (2018), pg 131; Doyle (2008), pgs 125-127; Power (2020), pg 109

-Churchill reports to the British cabinet “In the area of the Northern Government the position has sensibly improved: murders and incendiarism had almost entirely ceased, … This might be due to the fact that the gunmen were engaged in the South … With their return there might be a recrudescence of outrage, but for the moment life in Belfast had almost become normal.”
+Churchill reports to the British cabinet that “In the area of the Northern Government the position has sensibly improved: murders and incendiarism had almost entirely ceased, … This might be due to the fact that the gunmen were engaged in the South … With their return there might be a recrudescence of outrage, but for the moment life in Belfast had almost become normal.”

 Hopkinson (1988), pg 248